|Celebrating Women's Day|

 This stone is intriguing.
 The large marble marker was used for the grave of Jesse Cravens' wife who died in 1885.
 A four-line epitaph was engraved at the bottom.
 But I find the semicolon a mystery.
 Was it used to indicate an omitted or unknown letter?
 If so, then Jesse Cravens had nothing to do with this stone, as he should have known the spelling of his wife’s name.
 So who had this stone erected?
 And why use a semicolon instead of a question mark if the letter or letters were unknown?
 Does any one have any ideas?

-This stone tells of someone much beloved.
+This stone tells of someone much beloved: someone who was considered "Darling".

-And it seems only fitting to close out with a stone that seems to sum up Women’s History Month.
+It seems only fitting to close out with a stone that seems to sum up Women’s History Month.

 “James Henry – Husband of Beatrice Steel”

-Beatrice Steel – Touché’!
+Ah, Beatrice - Touché!